MicrosoftDocs/defender-docs/defender-endpoint/android-intune.md

 4. **Assignment**.
 On the **Assignments** page, select the user group to which this app config policy would be assigned.
 Choose **Select groups** to include and selecting the applicable group and then select **Next**.

-   The group selected here is usually the same group to which you would assign Microsoft Defender for Endpoint Android app.
+   The group to select is typically the same group to which you would assign Microsoft Defender for Endpoint Android app.

    :::image type="content" source="media/4autosetupofvpn.png" alt-text="Screenshot of the devices configuration profile Assignment pane in the Device restrictions." lightbox="media/4autosetupofvpn.png":::